Ausangate and Rainbow Mountain Trek 4 Days

 Highlight of the day: Rainbow Mountain

 At Machu Picchu by Locals we are transparent and provide the specific details of what is included and excluded in our tours.
-We know this is very important so that you know what exactly to bring and you don’t miss anything.
-We provide this information to ensure that you have an incredible experience during your trek.
+We know this is very important so that you know exactly what to bring and you don’t miss anything.

 WE INCLUDE